frequently asked questions

 Q. Do you put students forward for auditions?

 TYD is not a talent agency and, as such, does not put students forward for auditions.
 We would, however, notify students should opportunities come up that we feel they would be suitable for or could benefit from.
-Opportunities arise annually for students to audition for the Stamford Shakespeare Company summer season of productions.
+Opportunities can arise for students to audition for the Stamford Shakespeare Company summer season of productions and this works alongside their commitment to TYD.

 Q. Do you Teach Singing or Dancing?